 Rates and fees for sanitation services shall be set to generate sufficient revenue to cover at least 100% of the expenditures of the Sanitation Enterprise Fund.
+Temporary annual operating losses may be permitted by Council direction based on the levels of fund reserves.
 Voluntary services shall be priced to cover the full cost of each respective service.